Fully updated in May ’23 – Below you’ll find the updated ticket prices and information for 2023.

 Which of these options is the best for you mainly depends on the season you’re going, as the schedules change between seasons and ferries go much more frequently during the summer.

 For example, during the months of winter choosing the TOUPITI-Option is pointless, as boats usually only leave Guadeloupe for Dominica (continuing to Martinique) on Friday and Sunday, returning on Monday and Saturday.
-If travelling return between the islands, you could only use this tariff for one trip if you’re going on Saturday, which still makes the combined ZEN-Option the better choice.

-It means that you have to check the schedule for when you’re planning to go and then see, if you can go on Thursday and Sunday both ways, to actually get something out of the cheapest option.
+This means that you have to check the schedule for when you’re planning to go and then see, if you can go on Thursday and Sunday both ways, to actually get something out of the cheapest option.
 In most cases, the ZEN-option seems to be the best choice.

-Dominica Ferry – What’s the schedule?
+Dominica Ferry – What’s the Schedule?

-What can I bring on board?
+What Can I Bring on Board?

 With all tariff options, you’re allowed one bag (max.
 25kg) per Person, which has to be checked and, as on flights, must not contain any flammable or explosive goods.
 Again, as on flights, you’re not allowed to bring any anything that might be used as a weapon onboard, which includes glass bottles.

-Can I bring a car?
+Can I Bring a Car?

 You can, but it’s extortionately expensive at 459€ Return / 379€ One-way including the driver (as is bringing a motorbike at 339€ Return / 289€ One-way).
 So if at all possible, it’s much more sensible to just rent a car on Dominica if you need your own transportation.

 The ferry terminals are all more or less centrally located in the respective cities, which means you can easily walk there from the city centre.
 The check-in process can take some time, so it’s better to be there at least one hour before the scheduled departure.
-The boat trip to Roseau on Dominica takes about 2½ hours from Pointe-à-Pitre on Guadeloupe and about 2¾ hours from Fort-de-France on Martinique.

 See also